 PTAs can also find work in the U.S. military, with all major branches needing qualified PTAs to assist in rehabilitation.
 It’s important to note these roles have slight differences in what they’re called compared to their civilian counterparts—Physical Medicine Apprentice for the U.S. Air Force, Physical Therapy Specialist for the U.S. Army and Physical Therapy Technician for the U.S. Navy.
 While these roles will definitely be a change of pace from civilian PTA work, the benefits of working for the military may be appealing.

 An array of options

 So where do physical therapist assistants work?
 Now you know that there’s not a single setting.
-Whether you’re looking to work in more of a medical setting, a fitness setting or a school setting, there’s a place for you in the growing field of physical therapy.
+If you’re looking to work in more of a medical setting, a fitness setting or school setting, there’s a place for you in the growing field of physical therapy.

 If you’re intrigued by the options you’ve read about above, learn more about what you’ll need to get started in a PTA career by checking out our article “How to Become a Physical Therapist Assistant (and Why You Shouldn’t Hesitate!)”